feathersjs/feathers/readme.md

 }
 ```

+> Note: Query parameters like `http://localhost:8000/todo/dishes?type=dirty` will be passed as `params.query`

 ### SocketIO

-Since, in the above example, you added it as a provider, you can also connect to your service via SocketIO.
+Since we configured our app with `feathers.socketio()`, you can also connect to your service via SocketIO.
 Create an HTML page and insert the following code to see the response data logged on the console:

 ```html